-The Wutunhua language is spoken by aproximatly two thousand people, most of whom are officially classified as belonging to the Monguor (Chinese: 蒙古尔) / Tu (Chinese: 土族) ethnic groups.
+The Wutunhua language is spoken by approximately two thousand people, most of whom are officially classified as belonging to the Monguor (Chinese: 蒙古尔) / Tu (Chinese: 土族) ethnic groups.
 However, Wutunhua speakers generally identify themselves as Tibetan.

 Wutunhua (Chinese: 五屯话; Wǔtún huà), (Tibetan: སེང་གེ་གཤོང་།; seng ge gshong).

 This is an initial version of the deposit and will be updated with additional materials.
-The deposit contains video and audio recording.
+The deposit contains video and audio recordings.
 The audio recordings are accompanied by temporary transcriptions in ‘Scheme of the Script System of Wutunhua(SSSWTH)’ which is only intended for use by the depositor to aid initial analysis.
 The transcriptions will be updated with transcriptions in IPA.

 The deposit also includes a lexicon with approximately six and a half thousand words.
-The lexicon gives each head word in IPA and glosses in Chinese, Tibetan and Elglish.
+The lexicon gives each head word in IPA and glosses in Chinese, Tibetan and English.
 There are also audio recordings to accompany the lexicon.

 Acknowledgement and citation

 To refer to any data from the collection, please cite as follows: